shopstic/chopsticks/README.md

 Similar to [mergeSorted](https://doc.akka.io/docs/akka/current/stream/operators/Source-or-Flow/mergeSorted.html), but supports any arbitrary number of sources to merge, instead of just 2.

-This is indispensible when you need to combine multiple concurrent time-series sources into a single time-series, ordered in a single timeline.
+This is indispensable when you need to combine multiple concurrent time-series sources into a single time-series, ordered in a single timeline.
 The ordering criteria can be supplied via an `Ordering` implicit value.

 ```scala
 implicit val timeOrdering: Ordering[Event] = ...